-1. Scope of application
+1. Introduction

-This methodology provides our updated approach to assigning short-term and long-term issuer credit ratings to sub-sovereigns and to their debt obligations.1
+This methodology provides our updated approach to assigning short-term and long-term issuer credit ratings to sub-sovereigns and to their debt obligations.
+The update has no implications for existing sub-sovereign ratings assigned by Scope.

 The criteria in this methodology are applicable to higher-tier governments (regional governments, states, or communities) and lower-tier governments (cities, districts, and municipalities).
-Our methodology predominately covers sub-sovereigns in Europe, but it can be applied globally provided reliability of information is adequate and institutional characteristics can be appropriately captured via our framework-driven approach.2
+Our methodology predominately covers sub-sovereigns in Europe, but it can be applied globally provided reliability of information is adequate and institutional characteristics can be appropriately captured via our framework-driven approach.